tinymce/knockout-textbox.io/readme.md

 **If you are using require.js** please make sure that you include the two provided JavaScript files in your `requirejs.config` and that you make them available as dependencies in any page that needs Textbox.io.

 **If you are not using require.js** you should be able to take the `bindingHandler` and `configurations` from these files and add them to your project as normal JavaScript.
-IF you are unclear how to re-organize the files provided please contact us at <mailto:support@ephox.com>.
+If you are unclear how to re-organize the files provided please contact us at <mailto:support@ephox.com>.

 ####Data bind a `<textarea>` or `<div>` to the `bindingHandler`
 The `bindingHandler` needs to be bound to a `<textarea>` or `<div>` within your form that uses Knockout.
 For example: